Muhammad-Ilyas-Ibrahim/Muhammad-Ilyas-Ibrahim/README.md

 I'm a Master's student in Data Science with a passion for <br> turning raw data into valuable insights.
 </br></br>

-As a Python Developer, I have extensive experience and expertise in the following areas:
+As a Python Developer, I have extensive experience and expertise <br> in the following areas:
 - Web Scraping
 - Web Automation
 - Desktop Application Development